codex-academy/SortAndSearch/pages/nodes_and_pointers.md

 ## Beyond Linked List

-Using a similar approach one can create various different data structures such as Queues, Stacks, Graphs and Trees using `Node` objects that links to each other.
+Using a similar approach one can create different data structures such as Queues, Stacks, Graphs and Trees using `Node` objects that links to each other.
 But more about that later.